daormar/debasher/doc/design_doc_resident.md

 - Dedicated concurrency test for the fan-in case with more than one input port pending on the barrier.
 Done, `test_two_pending_ports_waits_for_the_second_marker`.
+- **A writer whose peer finished for good can grow its own backlog forever, with nothing to stop it and no error raised.** Section 5's "The reader-dies direction" already covers why a writer cannot tell a reader gone for good from one that merely crashed or halted, and why it does not need to: in all three cases it blocks on backpressure, which is correct and loses nothing.
+  What that leaves open: if the reader is in fact gone for good and nothing ever reopens that end again, nothing ever relieves the backpressure either, and `send_data` keeps accepting more regardless. `_outbound_queues` is an unbounded `queue.Queue()` (`engine/debasher_runtime_transport.py`), and `send_data` appends unconditionally to `_unwritten`, the checkpoint's outbound backlog for G5 (`engine/debasher_runtime_fbp.py`), so both grow without limit for as long as the node keeps calling `send_data` on that port. `OUT_BACKLOG_MAX_BYTES` only makes `_save_checkpoint` skip a checkpoint that has grown too big; it does not slow or stop the growth itself, nor raise an error.
+No guarantee is broken (G1 to G8): nothing is lost or duplicated, the node just keeps using more memory, unbounded and unnoticed.
+Found on 2026-09-22, reasoned from the code, not run.

 ## 7. Future work